 For Kari Bilyk, CWB Senior Manager, Diversity, Inclusion and Engagement, this reciprocal effect is one of the reasons why a company culture of inclusivity, diversity, and giving back is such a win-win for both employers and not-for-profits.

-“It’s kind of bigger than just being the right thing to do,” says Bilyk.
+“It’s bigger than just being the right thing to do,” says Bilyk.
 “Communities are in need.
 At the with same time, especially with the pandemic, people are really looking these days to be part of something larger – to contribute to something they’re passionate about, and to feel like they belong.”

 Done authentically and meaningfully, doing good is also a powerful way for organizations to not only attract talent, but to engage and retain employees by bringing hearts and hands together to lift up their communities and each other.